hotwired/stimulus/README.md

 - `yarn install`
 - `yarn start` - to run the local dev server with examples
 - `yarn test` - to run the unit tests
-- `yarn lint` - to run the linter with Eslint
+- `yarn lint` - to run the linter with ESLint
-- `yarn format` - to format changes with Pettier
+- `yarn format` - to format changes with Prettier

 ## Acknowledgments